 Materials: Round dark grey metallic painted iron with iron-reinforced base, no cast iron.
 Chrome ornamental ring on the base.
 White painted iron rod.
 Chrome rod.
 Round dark grey metallic iron witch hat lampshade with perforated elongated slots, painted white inside.
 Chrome conical ornamental nut on top.
-Bakelite socket.
+Bakelite E27 socket.

 Lampshade: ∅ 30 cm / 11.81”